Henry Brougham Farnie: Librettist and adapter of French operettas

-Among Farnie's earliest adaptations were operas by Gounod: La reine de Saba, (which Farnie renamed Irene),Ulysse and The Pet Dove.
+Among Farnie's earliest adaptations were operas and plays with music by Gounod: La reine de Saba, (which Farnie renamed Irene),Ulysse and La colombe (The Pet Dove).
 Farnie later prepared Gounod's Roméo et Juliette for its first British performance in English, given after his death by the Carl Rosa Opera Company in 1890.
-Farnie's other adaptations include the English libretti for Offenbach's Breaking the Spell (Le violoneux) (1870; later played on tour as a companion piece with The Sorcerer), Geneviève de Brabant (1871), Barbe-bleue (1872, Bluebeard), Fleur de Lys, with music by Leo Delibes (based on La cour du roi Pétaud), starring Selina Dolaro and Emily Soldene (1873), a version of Dick Whittington and His Cat with music by Offenbach (1875), The Rose of Auvergne, or, Spoiling the Broth, The Barber of Bath, La fille du tambour-major, the very successful Madame Favart (1879), and The Blind Beggars (1882); for Robert Planquette's hit debut, Les cloches de Corneville (1878) and his Rip van Winkle (1882), Nell Gwynne (1884), Les voltigeurs de la 32ème (The Light Infantrymen of the 32nd Regiment) (1887), and Paul Jones (1889); for Edmond Audran's Olivette (1880; another hit), La mascotte (1881) and The Grand Mogul (1884, starring Florence St. John, Fred Leslie and Arthur Roberts); for Charles Lecocq's La fille de Madame Angot (1873); for Richard Genée's The Naval Cadets (1880); for Franz von Suppé's Boccaccio (1882); for Francis Chassaigne's Falka (1883); and for Hervé's Little Faust!
-(1870) and Chilpéric (1884).
+Farnie's other adaptations include the English libretti for Offenbach's Breaking the Spell (Le violoneux) (1870; later played on tour as a companion piece with The Sorcerer), Geneviève de Brabant (1871), Barbe-bleue (1872, Bluebeard), Fleur de Lys, with music by Leo Delibes (based on La cour du roi Pétaud), starring Selina Dolaro and Emily Soldene (1873), a version of Dick Whittington and His Cat with music by Offenbach (1875), The Rose of Auvergne, or, Spoiling the Broth (based on La rose de Saint-Flour), The Barber of Bath (based on Apothicaire et perruquier), La fille du tambour-major, the very successful Madame Favart (1879) and The Blind Beggars (1882); for Robert Planquette's hit debut, Les cloches de Corneville (1878) and his Rip van Winkle (1882), Nell Gwynne (1884), Les voltigeurs de la 32ème (The Light Infantrymen of the 32nd Regiment) (1887) and Paul Jones (1889); for Edmond Audran's Olivette (1880; another hit), La mascotte (1881) and The Grand Mogul (1884, starring Florence St. John, Fred Leslie and Arthur Roberts); for Charles Lecocq's La fille de Madame Angot (1873); for Richard Genée's The Naval Cadets (1880); for Franz von Suppé's Boccaccio (1882); for Francis Chassaigne's Falka (1883); and for Hervé's Le petit Faust (Little Faust!; 1870) and Chilpéric (1884).
 With Englishman Edward Solomon, Farnie wrote Rothomago or The Magic Watch in 1879.
 With William Marshall Hutchison, he wrote Glamour in 1886.